YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/installation-and-setup.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-17 at 3.04.04 pm.png" alt="" width="408"><figcaption><p>The FileSystem dock in Godot, after dragging the <code>addons</code> directory in.</p></figcaption></figure>

 Next, choose the Project menu -> Tools -> C# -> Create C# solution.
-This will create a C# project for you.
+If the C# option isn't available in the Tools menu, it probably means that you don't have the .NET version of Godot: in that case, install it and reopen the project.
+Once clicked, it will create a C# project for you.
 We have to do this to trigger the creation of the `.csproj` file, which is necessary to let Godot know about the Yarn Spinner plugin.

 Next, open the project folder in Visual Studio Code.
 In the sidebar of VS Code, the `.csproj` file and add the following line to it, inside the `<Project>` `</Project>` tags, but not inside an `<ItemGroup>` or `<PropertyGroup>:`